-- Restricted consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets whose use is constrained to a particular purpose.
+- Restricted consists of restricted assets reduced by related liabilities and deferred inflows of resources.
 Restrictions are imposed by the U.S. Environmental Protection Agency (EPA). - Unrestricted the net amount of assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the restricted component of net position and therefore are available for general use by NCBDC.